marzboard/marzboard/README.md

 - Connect to multiple Marzban nodes
 - Dashboard for users to see their usages and copy their configs
 - Correct gRPC configs (until Marzban fix it!)
+- Censorship Status checking button for users (so they can check if their domain is censored or not)
+- Admin panel to show all users in each marzban server

 # Run the project